particle4dev/f50-cron/README.md

   Create your cronjob with Lambda and Cloudwatch in seconds
 </p>

+## Deployment

+Add additional notes about how to deploy this on a live system

 ## Built With

 * [Terraform](https://www.terraform.io/) - Write, Plan, and Create Infrastructure as Code